Securing Privileged Accounts with Hitachi ID Privileged Access Manager

 Hitachi ID Privileged Access Manager is a system for securing access to privileged accounts.

-It works by regularly randomizing privileged passwords on workstations,
+It works by regularly randomizing privileged passwords on PCs,

 servers, network devices and applications.
 Random passwords are

-encrypted and stored on at least two replicated credential vaults.
+encrypted and stored in two or more replicated credential vaults.